-- A. Management can search their certified facility on the world map on WRAP's website if management checked 'to be listed upon certification' during the application process - B. Facilities can expect to be listed on the map no later than 48 hours after they are certified - C. Facilities can be searched by their WRAP ID or facility name - D. When a certificate expires, a facility is no longer visible on the world map on WRAP's website
+- A. Management can search their certified facility on the world map on WRAP's website if management checked 'to be listed upon certification' during the application process - a.
+Note that any certified facility may be removed from WRAP's website if they no longer wish to be listed - B. Facilities can expect to be listed on the map no later than 48 hours after they are certified - C. Facilities can be searched by their WRAP ID or facility name - D. When a certificate expires, a facility is no longer visible on the world map on WRAP's website